Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ![Data sources (Sorting mode)](../../Assets/Screenshots/EDI/UserInterface/DataSourcesSortingMode.png "[Data sources (Sorting mode)]")

 The *Data sources (Sorting mode)* view enables you to change the sorting of the source entities.
+This is relevant for mass exports only.

 - *Source entity*
    Entity that defines the source you want to map to the destination fields of the EDIFACT message, for example the *Retail suite business document* entity.